 From Figure 6 we can see that the operating range of the A/D converter input depends on the voltage reference.
+And from Figure 7 we see that the internal temperature Sensor output also varies with the voltage reference (VREF).

-The table below summarizes the voltage range restrictions on the VSense and VRef pins in different configurations :
+Table 4 summarizes the voltage range restrictions on the VSENSE and VREF pins in different configurations.